Czjena/local-trade/README.md

 - 84% Code Test Coverage (verified by Jacoco).
 - Over 150 unit and integration tests.
-- Testcontainers are used for full end-to-end integration tests with real instances of PostgreSQL, Redis, and MinIO in isolated containers.
+- Testcontainers are used for full end-to-end integration tests with real instances of PostgreSQL, Redis, MinIO, and RabbitMQ in isolated containers.
 - CI/CD Pipeline (GitHub Actions) automatically builds and tests the application on every commit.
 - Static code analysis and quality monitoring using Qodana